northamerican/la-well-pietonne/src/pages/questions-reponses/QATextEn.md

   </figcaption>
 </figure>

-The only thing worse than walking in the cold on Wellington is walking in the cold on Wellington on its narrow slushy sidewalks with cars rolling by.
+In our opinion, the only thing worse than walking in the cold on Wellington is walking in the cold on Wellington on its narrow slushy sidewalks with cars rolling by.

 ## How will snow be plowed?